emitchell006/Sp23Lab1/README.md

 ### Cloning a lab repo from GitHub

-The frist step in cloning the lab repo from GitHub is to copy the url of the repo.
+The first step in cloning the lab repo from GitHub is to copy the url of the repo.
 The following image illustrates the two steps in this process.

 ![Get the repo url ](images/CloningRepo.png)

 The second step is to make a copy of the repo on your local machine.
 We will use VS Code to clone the repo.
 Your VS Code should open to the Welcome page, which you can see in the background of the following image.
 Click the _Clone Git Repository_ link and you will see the dialog box shown in the foreground of the image.
-Click in the top box and past in the url of your lab GitHub repo.
+Click in the top box and paste in the url of your lab GitHub repo.
 (You copied it in the step above.)

 ![Make a local copy of the repo](images/Cloning-a-repo.png)